Non means-tested benefits

-If your client goes into a care home and self-funds, they can still claim Attendance Allowance.
-If the Local Authority or NHS is paying for care, your client usually wouldn't get Attendance Allowance.
+If your client goes into a care home and self-funds, they're still entitled to Attendance Allowance.
+If the Local Authority is paying for care, your client cannot usually get Attendance Allowance.

 Your client will be entitled to free eyesight tests if they: